Donald Joseph Stanhouse

 - Born February 12, 1951 in DuQuoin, IL USA

-Don Stanhouse's nickname was Full Pack.
-This nickname was given to Stanhouse by his manager with the Baltimore Orioles, Earl Weaver, who claimed he went through a full pack of cigarettes while the reliever pitched.
+Earl Weaver's nickname for Don Stanhouse was Full Pack.
+Weaver, who was Stanhouse's manager with the Baltimore Orioles, claimed he went through a full pack of cigarettes while the reliever pitched.
 Another memorable quote of Weaver's was, "He doesn't suffer from stress.
 He's a carrier."
 Stanhouse got hitters out, but was notorious for throwing a lot of pitches to each batter and putting a lot of men on base.
 Even in his best seasons, 1978 and 1979, he walked 6.3 batters per 9 innings pitched.

 In his brief tenure with the Los Angeles Dodgers, which he joined after signing a big free agent contract in 1980, he simply had the knack for pitching into trouble.
 His line with the Dodgers was 2-2 with 7 saves in 21 games, pitching 25 innings with a 5.04 ERA.
 He came back to the Orioles for one more season in 1982, playing alongside another former Oriole whose pitching skills had apparently vanished, Ross Grimsley.
 The two friends were used in mop-up relief that year, with Stanhouse going 0-1, 5.40, in 17 games.

 Stanhouse pitched in 12 games his first pro year, but also was an infielder for the Tri-City A's in 1969.
 From his days as an infielder, he retained some hitting ability.
 In three seasons with the Expos, he went 21 for 102, for a respectable .206 average; he is one of only two pitchers in team history - the other is Scott Sanderson - to hit a grand slam, achieving the feat on July 6, 1977 against the Chicago Cubs' Bill Bonham.
 However, there was little use for his batting skills after he became a closer and was traded to an American League club.

 - AL All-Star (1979)